Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

   - Kyle Nathaniel V. Dimalanta

 ## Version History
+### 1.0 - November 2, 2024
+  -Fix the format of documentation
+  - Find the rows of the missing values of the streams, in_deezer_playlists, and in_shazam_playlists.
+  - Convert the in_deezer_playlists, and in_shazam_playlists from Onject to Float.
 ### 0.9 - October 30, 2024
   - Upload the Code to the repository
   - Fix the Answers for the report